From Whole30 headmistress Melissa Hartwig, who works really hard to make the program both effective and easy to follow

 When we brought white potatoes back in 2014, one sticky issue was, “How do we keep people from eating French fries and potato chips, as those are obviously not in the spirit of the Whole30?”
 The answer was easy; saying, “No potato chips, and no restaurant or fast-food fries.”
 Back in 2014, all you could find in the store were potato chips or “Sweets n Beets.”
 Kale or broccoli “chips” didn’t exist, tortilla chips were made only with corn, and plantain chips were just showing up on the scene, but not popular enough to be on our radar.

 Over the last few years, the variety of “healthy” chips in stores have exploded.
-You can now buy “nacho” flavored kale chips, cassava flour tortilla chips, and “roasted” plantain chips containing technically compliant Whole30 ingredients.
+You can now buy “nacho” flavored kale chips, cassava flour tortilla chips, and “roasted” plantain chips containing technically compatible Whole30 ingredients.
 This has caused great confusion in the community—kale chips must be okay because they’re kale, but what about plantain chips, or those potato chips fried in unrefined coconut oil?
 It was hard to keep up with; a fact I saw reflected in the #whole30 photos you’re posting on Instagram.
 In thinking about how to communicate my thoughts on the place of chips on the Whole30, I kept coming back to the central theme: Face-planting into a packaged bag of chips (of any nature) has no place in resetting your health, habits, and relationship with food.

 Especially plantain chips.
 You know you crack out on them, and news flash: THEY’RE NOT ACTUALLY HEALTHY.